How to Save on Gas in Canada: The Ultimate Guide

 How you drive can have a big effect on how much gas you use up every month.
 Here are some tips that’ll improve fuel efficiency:

 Aggressive driving uses up more gas — around 35% more, it turns out.
 Lots of quick acceleration, speeding, and sudden braking burns more gas than driving smoothly, calmly, and near the speed limit.
-A test by Edmonds.com revealed that you can boost fuel mileage by 35% simply by driving more like your grandmother and less like a short-tempered adrenaline junkie.
+Some studies suggest that you can boost fuel mileage by 35% simply by driving more like your grandmother and less like a short-tempered adrenaline junkie.
 This is probably the single biggest way to make a dent in your monthly gas bill.

 Most people know that using the air conditioning (AC) pulls energy from the engine, so blasting cold air inside your car can make your car’s fuel efficiency take a hit.
 But opening your window creates air resistance, which makes your car work harder and gulp down more gas.
 When the temperature starts climbing, which solution helps you save the most gas?